 Common Forms of Low-T Treatment

 Today, there are many effective methods of Testosterone Restoration and Optimization.
 Bio-Identical Testosterone is easy to obtain and can be delivered effectively in many different ways, including Transdermal Testosterone Creams and Patches.
-Testosterone Injections are also safe and useful when taken under the guidance of a trained medical professional, but oral Testosterone has long fell out of favor for its danger to the liver via hepatoxicity.
-Testosterone Dermal Implants are growing in popularity as well, tiny Testosterone cylinders which emit steady Testosterone over the course of months.
+Testosterone Injections are also safe and useful when taken under the guidance of a trained medical professional, but oral Testosterone has long fallen out of favor for its danger to the liver via hepatoxicity.
+Testosterone Dermal Implants are growing in popularity as well, tiny Testosterone cylinders which emit steady Testosterone throughout months.
 This form of treatment requires an outpatient surgical procedure, however.

 Can Testosterone Give You a New Lease on Life?

 Generations of Hormone Science have helped us learn about all of the fantastic benefits of Low-T Treatment.
 If you're interested in Testosterone Therapy and think that you are suffering from Andropause or Low-T, don't turn down the opportunity to get a treatment which could safeguard your health and potentially add many years to your life.
 Call or contact us today!